Racing and Gaming Conference at Saratoga

 Financial Aid Policy

-If you are a New York attorney and earned less than $75,000 in 2024, or can show financial hardship in 2025, you may qualify for a full or partial scholarship.
-If you wish to apply for a scholarship, please contact Josh Faber.
+If you are a New York attorney and earned less than $75,000 in 2025, or can show financial hardship in 2026, you may qualify for a full or partial scholarship.
+If you wish to apply for a scholarship, please contact us.

 Cancellation Policy